 The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions, investor sentiment and market perceptions, government actions, geopolitical events or changes, and factors related to a specific issuer, geography, industry or sector.
 These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
 The novel coronavirus (COVID-19) pandemic and efforts to contain its spread are likely to negatively affect the value, volatility, and liquidity of the securities and other assets in which the fund invests and exacerbate other risks that apply to the fund.
 These effects could negatively impact the fund's performance and lead to losses on your investment in the fund.
-Value stocks may fail to rebound, and the market may not favor value-style investing.
+Growth stocks may be more susceptible to earnings disappointments, and value stocks may fail to rebound or realize their potential.
 These risks are generally greater for small and midsize companies.
-From time to time, the fund may invest a significant portion of its assets in companies in one or more related industries or sectors, which would make the fund more vulnerable to adverse developments affecting those companies, industries or sectors.
+The fund will be more susceptible to these risks than other funds because it invests in a limited number of issuers or sectors, and the fund may perform poorly as a result of adverse developments affecting those issuers or sectors.

 The value of international investments traded in foreign currencies may be adversely impacted by fluctuations in exchange rates.
 International investments, particularly investments in emerging markets, may carry risks associated with potentially less stable economies or governments (such as the risk of seizure by a foreign government, the imposition of currency or other restrictions, or high levels of inflation), and may be or become illiquid.
+In addition, there may be less information publicly available about companies domiciled in non-U.S. markets, and particularly emerging markets, and these companies may not be subject to regulatory, accounting, auditing and financial reporting standards and practices as stringent as those in the United States.
+Further, there may be limited legal remedies for investors in companies domiciled in these markets.
+These factors may impact the fund's performance.

 Investments focused in a single region may be affected by common economic forces and other factors.
 In addition, events in any one country within the region may impact the other countries or the region as a whole.
-Because the fund currently invests, and may in the future invest significantly in European companies, the fund is particularly susceptible to economic, political, regulatory and other events or conditions affecting issuers in Europe.
+Because the fund currently invests, and may in the future invest, significantly in European and Asian companies, the fund is particularly susceptible to economic, political, regulatory and other events or conditions affecting issuers in Europe and Asia.
 European financial markets have in recent years experienced increased volatility due to concerns with some countries' high levels of sovereign debt, budget deficits, and unemployment.
+Asia includes countries in various stages of economic development, from emerging market economies to the highly developed economy of Japan.
+Some parts of Asia may be subject to a greater degree of economic, political and social instability than is the case in the United States.